-In this tutorial I’ll show you how to generate a solid colour layer in Photoshop.
+In this short tutorial I’ll show you how to make a solid colour layer in Photoshop.
 This is a useful way to change backgrounds on images.
 The setup here is that I’m using an image of a purple car which has areas of transparency on the top layer, and under that I have just a normal layer which is filled with yellow.

 1. In Photoshop, click on the Layer1 layer in the Layers palette to select it.

 2. Click on Create New Fill or Adjustment Layer menu.

 This will open the Colour Picker

 4. I chose a blue colour and clicked OK.

 A new layer called Color Fill 1 has appeared in Layers Palette.
 This layer has two thumbnails and a link symbol associated with it.
 The thumbnail on the left is a solid color fill.
 The white thumbnail on the right is a layer mask.
 You can see the solid color fill through the mask because the mask is set to white.
 The reason for using a solid color layer is that it gives you the flexibility to easily change a solid fill.